Black soldiers monument not moving to courthouse

 The Board of Commissioners voted Sept.
 7 to pursue two recommendations from a study panel on the Confederate monument, which is currently located in front of the courthouse.

 One recommendation was to erect an informational sign or signs giving context to the Confederate monument.
-The other recommendation was to ask the owners of the Colored Soldiers Monument to consider relocating their monument to the courthouse lawn.
+The other recommendation was to ask the owners of the Colored Soldiers Monument to consider relocating it to the courthouse lawn.

 The board’s vote on Sept.
 7 called for proposed language for the signs to come back before the full board for final approval.
 Heath, Nelson and Leigh were also tasked with providing a cost estimate to the board.